 Reach out and touch someone.
 Any successful social media campaign depends on consistent, intelligent interaction.
 With a well-defined audience in mind, you can develop more customized, targeted networking tactics.
 Given LinkedIn’s professional focus, however, it’s important to build connections strategically, and to be sure that all of your interactions offer value.
-For example:

 - Use LinkedIn to follow up with prospects and partners after phone calls and emails, or any time you leave a voice message or business card.
 This association helps reinforce your brand in the minds of other LinkedIn users, and they’ll be more likely to approve your connection requests.

 - Personalize your connection requests – and invitations, introductions, and messages – rather than using LinkedIn’s standard formats.
 Show other members that you’re genuinely interested in connecting with them.